 Allegheny County Health Department – Chronic Disease Prevention

 The Chronic Disease Prevention Program at ACHD works to improve the quality of life of Allegheny County residents by enabling them to prevent, detect, delay and/or manage heart disease, high blood pressure, diabetes, and cancer.

-Allegheny County Health Department – Maternal & Child Health Services
+Allegheny County Health Department – Office of Family and Child Health

-The goal of the Maternal and Child Health Program is to maximize the quality of life and health of mothers, infants, children, and their families in Allegheny County.
+Our mission is to improve the quality of life and health of mothers/birthing persons, infants, children, and families in Allegheny County.
 We offer services to pregnant people, parents, or caregivers of children under two years old.